Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 ## Project Overview

+This project focuses on analyzing customer churn for Maven Communications.
+The goal is to understand churn behavior, uncover patterns, and recommend strategies to improve retention.

 ## Business Objectives

-### Main Objective:
+### Main Objective

-To help the company improve retention by identifying high value customers and churn risks.
+To help the company improve retention by identifying high-value customers and churn risks.

-### Specific Objectives:
+### Specific Objectives

 - Analyze customer data to identify high-value customers
 - Calculate churn rates for different customer segments
 - Identify the main reasons why customers are leaving
 - Determine which customer demographics have the highest churn risk
 - Create metrics to measure customer value and churn probability
 - Build a dashboard to visualize churn patterns and risks
 - Provide actionable recommendations for retention strategies

 ## Problem Statements

-- How many customers joined, stayed, or churned during the last quarter, and what are the corresponding rates?
-- What are the demographic and behavioral characteristics of customers who churned versus those who stayed or joined?
-Are there significant differences in age, tenure, or value tiers?
-- What are the primary reasons customers are leaving the company, and which categories account for the majority of churn?
-- Is the company losing high-value customers at a disproportionate rate, and what is the revenue impact of this attrition?
-- Do certain services like internet or phone have higher churn rates, and how do service bundles affect customer retention?
-- Are there specific cities or geographic areas with significantly higher churn rates that require targeted retention efforts?
-- How effective is the company at retaining new customers, and what is the first-year retention rate?

-PROBLEM STATEMENTS
 - How many customers joined, stayed, or churned during the last quarter?
 - What are the characteristics of customers who churned versus those who stayed?
 - What are the main drivers of customer churn?
 - Is the company losing high-value customers disproportionately?
 - Which customer segments show the highest churn risk?

-- Where should retention efforts be focused for maximum impact
+- Where should retention efforts be focused for maximum impact?

 ## Dataset Overview